aheze/Popovers/README.md

 Popovers comes with some features to make your life easier.

 ### 📘 Menus
 New in [v1.3.0](https://github.com/aheze/Popovers/releases/tag/1.3.0)!
 The template `Menu` looks and behaves pretty much exactly like the system menu, but also works on iOS 13.
+It's also extremely customizable with support for manual presentation and custom views.

 | <img src="Assets/MenuComparison.gif" width=500 alt="The system menu and Popovers' custom menu, side by side"> |
 | --- |